SkylineCommunications/dataminer-docs/user-guide/part_3/DIS/XML_editor.md

 If you click the *Update* button, the *Update* dialog box will ask whether you want to update DataMiner Integration Studio.
 To update, click *Update now*.

 > [!NOTE]
-> You can also download the latest version of the *DataMinerIntegrationStudio.vsix* file from *[DataMiner Dojo](https://community.dataminer.services/dataminer-integration-studio-other-downloads/)*, and then update DataMiner Integration Studio by simply double-clicking the *DataMinerIntegrationStudio.vsix* file.
+> You can also download the latest version of the *DataMinerIntegrationStudio.vsix* file from [DataMiner Dojo](https://community.dataminer.services/dataminer-integration-studio-other-downloads/), and then update DataMiner Integration Studio by simply double-clicking the *DataMinerIntegrationStudio.vsix* file.

 > [!TIP]
 > See also: